 Our Contractor, Nurture Landscapes are responsible for grass cutting and shrub bed maintenance to tenement properties owned and factored by the Association and also open spaces owned by the Association.
 The grass cutting season starts March/April and runs through to October/November weather dependant.
 In the winter they will carry out leaf collection, treat moss and winter pruning.

-Continental Landscapes also move bulk from the back court areas to the approved uplift site for the weekly GCC bulk collection and will also clean the bin store area fortnightly.
+Nurture Landscapes also move bulk from the back court areas to the approved uplift site for the weekly GCC bulk collection and will also clean the bin store area fortnightly.
 Note: they will not remove any builders rubble or household fittings such as kitchen units, baths and doors.

 Adaptation works are undertaken with the aim of enabling tenants to remain living in their current home.
 Work is undertaken subject to receipt of a CL1 referral form from Social Work Occupational Therapists who have assessed the needs of the individual.
 Where the requests is deemed to be excessive or outwith the scope of activities undertaken by the Association then consideration may be given in particular circumstance to rehousing the tenant in more suitable accommodation.